reimagined/resolve/docs/basics/write-side.md

 }
 ```

 # Event Store

+[TODO] This should go to the advanced section, not to basics

 All events returned by command handlers are saved to the event store.
 The saving is performed by the reSolve framework using one of the supported storage adapters or you can implement a custom adapter according to your requirements.

 An event storage adapter implementation should expose the following methods: